Long Range Desert Group: Post 1943 operations

 In May 1943 the LRDG was sent to Lebanon to retrain in mountain warfare.
 However, following the Italian armistice in 1943, they were sent to Leros, one of the Dodecanese islands, to serve as normal infantry.
 They later took part in the Battle of Leros, where the commanding officer John Richard Easonsmith was killed and replaced by David Lloyd Owen.
-After the battle the last New Zealanders, two officers and approximately 46 men, were withdrawn from the LRDG and returned to their division.
+After the battle the New Zealanders, consisting of two officers and approximately 46 men, were withdrawn from the LRDG and returned to their division at the request of the New Zealand Government, which was concerned about their deployment to Leros.

 In December 1943, the LRDG re-organised into two squadrons of eight patrols.
 Each patrol contained one officer and 10 other ranks.
 Major Moir Stormonth Darling was given command of the British Squadron and Major Kenneth Henry Lazarus the Rhodesian Squadron.
 Patrols were then parachuted north of Rome to obtain information about German troop movements, and also carried out raids on the Dalmatian Islands and Corfu.

 In August 1944, British Squadron patrols were parachuted into Yugoslavia.
 One patrol destroyed two 40 ft spans of a large railway bridge, which caused widespread disruption to the movement of German troops and supplies.
 The commanding officer Lieutenant-Colonel Owen and a team of 36 men were parachuted into Albania in September 1944.
 Their mission was to follow the German retreat and assist Albanian resistance groups in attacking them.
 In October 1944, two British Squadron patrols were parachuted into the Florina area of Greece.
 Here they mined a road used by the retreating Germans, destroying three vehicles and blocking the road.
 Firing on the stranded convoy from an adjacent hillside, they directed RAF aircraft in to destroy the rest of the convoy.

 After the end of the war in Europe, the leaders of the LRDG made a request to the War Office for the unit to be transferred to the Far East to conduct operations against the Japanese Empire.
 The request was declined and the LRDG was disbanded in August 1945.